 Barry (Gary Green), to put it politely, is not a lovely human being.
-He is a heavy drug addict and has no interests in looking after his current partner and only child, all of whom live in a small rundown home.
+He is a heavy drug addict and has no interest in looking after his current partner and only child, all of whom live in a small rundown home.
 Visiting a local pub, Barry catches up with a mate and does some more drugs, eventually walking home utterly high and filled with alcohol.

 During his walk home, a bright light appears in the night sky.
 Barry is abducted by aliens and taken aboard an alien spaceship.
 Based on a series of screenshots and flashes, we have an understanding that an alien is now the owner of Barry’s body and has complete control.
 Barry will now roam the streets with other humans, partying, doing drugs, having sex, and generally observing human life within Cape Town.
 Everything Barry does moving forward will have tense, shocking and even unsettling consequences.